brentmcconnell/brentmcconnell.github.io/_posts/2021-03-18-autoshutdown.md

 ```

-Once all this is created you'll need to login to the portal (I know, I know) and
+Once all this is created you'll still need to login to the portal (I know, I know) and
-create a "Run As" account in the automation account from above.
+create a "Run As" account in the Automation Account we created above.
 There is some
 [good
 documentation](https://docs.microsoft.com/en-us/azure/automation/create-run-as-a
 ccount) on this step so I won't repeat it here.
 We could do this step via the
-REST API as well but this post is already going to take too long.
-Perhaps in a
+REST API as well but this post is already going to be pretty long, perhaps in a
 future post we'll take a stab at creating the Run As account in Automation.